 What is Hoshin Kanri?

-In times of hyper competition, environmental challenges, shifting political landscape, and ever-transforming technologies, you may be wondering why you should talk about planning, maps and direction.
-We are in uncharted territory, right?
+In times of hyper-competition, environmental challenges, shifting political landscape, and ever-transforming technologies, you may wonder why you should discuss planning, maps, and direction.
+We are in uncharted territory.

 However, it is in conditions like these that tight control of both planning and execution is necessary to both survive and thrive.

-It is in times like these that your whole organization needs to pull together, committed to a method, moving in the same direction.
+It is in times like these that your whole organization needs to pull together and commit to a method, moving in the same direction.

 Hoshin Kanri is that method, and the purpose of this blog is to explain why and how it can help your organization go from surviving to thriving.